Learn-Write-Repeat/Open-contributions/Ananthakrishnan_OpenCV.md

    4. Gesture recognition
      and many more...

  >  I am not well proficient with OpenCV.
-But I am interested in learning the concepts and implementation of it.
+But I am  really interested  and determined to learn and understand.

->  I am confident in completing the work along with mentorship and learning , I look forward to learn and understand it.
+> I look forward to learn and understand it , I am confident that I can complete the work along with mentorship.